rear/rear-user-guide/docs/basics/introduction.md

 # Introduction

-Relax-and-Recover is the leading Open Source bare metal disaster recovery solution.
+Relax-and-Recover (ReaR) is the leading Open Source bare metal disaster recovery solution.
 It is a modular framework with many ready-to-go workflows for common situations.

+!!! note
+    Relax-and-Recover (ReaR) software package has been added to the core of Red Hat's Enterprise Linux and SuSe did the same for their SLES Operating Systems.
+Furthermore, Debian and Ubuntu also provide packages of ReaR to download from their repositories.
+However, be aware if you are using one of these vendors ReaR package it might not be the latest packages the upstream provides on their [download page](http://relax-and-recover.org/download/).
+On the other hand, if you want to have support from your vendor directly then only use the ReaR package they provide.
+If there is a serious bug then the vendors will open an [issue](https://github.com/rear/rear/issues) with the upstream project.

 Relax-and-Recover produces a bootable image which can recreate the system's original storage layout.
 Once that is done it initiates a restore from backup.